Effective November 3rd, 2015

 The Index Rate used to determine the applicable APR is the highest "Prime Rate" as published in the Money Rates" section of the Midwest Edition of the Wall Street Journal on the first day of your billing cycle or, if the Wall Street Journal was not published on that date, the most recent day on which it was published.

 The finance charges that are assessed, including the monthly periodic rate, will be in amounts or at rates that do not exceed those permitted by law.
+As of 09/30/2015 the APR is 19.90% which corresponds to a monthly rate of 1.658%.
 The amount of periodic interest charges and APRs are subject to change.
 See below under the heading "Change of Terms (including Interest Charges)."

 Deferral Periods.
 From time to time, we may offer you the opportunity to enter into promotions.
 Terms of these promotions will be provided in connection with any offers.

 Application of Payments.
 Each payment you send to us will be applied to your Account in a manner consistent with applicable law.
-Generally, we will apply your payment first to satisfy all minimum payments due for your Easy Option and Fast Option plans.
+Generally, we will apply your payment first to satisfy all minimum payments due.
+You may pay the entire balance on your account at any time without incurring any additional charge for prepayment.

 Change of Terms (including Interest Charges).
 Subject to applicable law, we may change or terminate any term of this Agreement or add new terms at any time, including, without limitation, adding or increasing fees, increasing your minimum payment and increasing the rate or amount of interest charges or changing the method of computing the balance upon which interest charges are assessed.
 Prior written notice will be provided to you when required by applicable law.
-Changes may apply to new and outstanding balances.
+Changes may apply to new and outstanding balances, subject to any limitations under applicable law.

 Default.
 You will be in default under this Agreement if: (a) you fail to make at least the minimum payment by the Payment Due Date specified on your Statement ; (b) you violate any other provision of this Agreement; (c) you die; (d) you become the subject of bankruptcy or insolvency proceedings; (e) you or any part of your property becomes the object of attachment, foreclosure, repossession, lien, judgment, or garnishment proceedings; (f) you fail to provide to us any information we reasonably deem necessary; (g) you supply us with misleading, false, incomplete or incorrect information; (h) we receive information indicating that you are unable to perform the terms and conditions of this Agreement; (i) you move out of the United States; or (j) you use your Account in an unlawful manner.
 Upon default, we have the right to require you to pay your entire Account balance (including all deferred purchases and all accrued but unpaid charges) immediately, and to sue you for what you owe.
 You will pay our court costs, reasonable attorneys’ fees and other collection costs related to the default to the extent permitted by applicable law.
 Following any default, any balances outstanding under this Agreement will continue to accrue interest charges until paid in full and will be subject to all the terms and conditions of this Agreement, except that we will apply your payments first to attorneys’ fees and other court costs, and then in the order set forth in the Application of Payments section.